 Black is a classic front door paint color that works with more than just traditional-style homes.
 A black front door looks great with a contemporary, modern, or Craftsman-style home.
-If you're choosing black for your front door, don't limit yourself to pure black.
+If you settle on black for your front door, don't limit yourself to pure black.
 Sherwin-Williams' Domino is a gorgeous option, as it's a softer black hue with brown undertones, but you may also want to consider deep blues or browns to get the hue that works perfectly for your home.

 02 of 10

 03 of 10

-Could a purple front door be the answer to jazzing up your home's curb appeal?
+Could a burgundy front door be the answer to jazzing up your home's curb appeal?
 This reddish-brown shade has been growing in popularity for front doors, as it's a beautiful complement to all shades of green foliage.
-Choosing the right purple is crucial, as the colors can range from a grape juice color to a rich burgundy such as Benjamin Moore's Raisin Torte is a rich burgundy that will make your home stand out for its sophistication.
-Your house color will be the best guide to choosing the right purple, so be sure to sample the colors together before committing.
+Keep in mind that burgundy has a purplish tinge while maroon does not.
+Benjamin Moore's Raisin Torte is a rich burgundy that will make your home stand out for its sophistication.
+Your house color will be the best guide to choosing the right shade, so be sure to sample the colors side by side before committing.

 04 of 10

 05 of 10